roshnidaksha/ip/docs/README.md

 E |   | do cs2113 coursemology | Feb 23 2025 -> Feb 24 2025
 ```

+Each line represents a task and the fields are separated by `|`.
+The file can be edited manually to add, remove or modify tasks.
+But the format of the file should be maintained otherwise Planit may not be able to read the tasks.

 When Planit is launched, it reads the tasks from the file and loads them into the task list.

+> [!NOTE]
-> [!NOTE] To find the exact location of HOME, you can use the following command:
+> To find the exact location of HOME, you can use the following command:
 >
-> In windows: open command prompt and run the following command:
+> In Windows: open command prompt and run the following command:
 > ```cmd
 > echo %HOMEPATH%
 > ```